Diseases & Conditions > Breast Reconstruction

 As a result, the FDA now allows silicone gel-filled breast implants to be used again for breast reconstruction in women of all ages and for breast augmentation in women age 22 and over.

-Autologous breast reconstruction, also called tissue flap reconstruction, involves taking fat, blood supply and, usually, muscle from other parts of your body to create a breast.
+Tissue flap breast reconstruction, also called autologous reconstruction, involves taking fat, blood supply and, sometimes a portion of muscle from other parts of your body to create a breast.
 Most flap procedures use tissue from your back or abdomen, although some use tissue from your thigh or buttocks.

-While this procedure tends to provide a more natural looking breast, it is much more difficult to perform than breast reconstructive surgery with breast implants, requiring a very experienced surgeon.
-As with breast implants, this surgery can usually be performed immediately after mastectomy unless you need radiation or there are other medical reasons to delay breast reconstructive surgery.
+While this procedure tends to provide a more natural looking breast, it is much more difficult to perform than breast reconstructive surgery with breast implants and it requires a surgeon who is skilled with these methods.
+As with breast implants, this surgery can usually be performed immediately after mastectomy.
+In some cases in which radiation is necessary, your plastic surgeon may recommend placement of a tissue expander first, followed by a flap after the radiation.
+This is done to prevent radiation changes or damage to the flap itself.

 In general, women who smoke or who have diabetes, connective tissue or blood vessel diseases are not good candidates for this procedure because these conditions can affect blood circulation.
 A healthy blood supply to the new breast is critical to the success of the surgery.